-A simple example of aggregation: calculating the median temperature and humidity every few minutes.
+A simple example of this aggregation is: calculating the median temperature and humidity every few minutes.

 Data Pipeline Layers

-Each step in the process is handled by a different Lambda function.
-Prospera stores the pipelines configuration in an RDS database, and each function reads its configuration when it loads.
-This enables a central configuration store for a large number of functions.
+Prospera stores the pipeline’s configuration in an RDS database, which enables a central configuration store for a large number of events.

-The main reason for going serverless and relying on AWS Lambda is because it’s fully managed, reliable, and the cloud provider (AWS) is in charge of making sure that the code is running as it should.
-Another advantage is the scalability – since many files arrive in S3 at the same time, it’s very convenient to use the built-in scale algorithm of AWS Lambda.
-Lastly, in terms of architecture design, it makes sense to Prospera, since every Lambda is a “barrier” for the data, making sure that it doesn’t go through unless it’s ready to go.
+Prospera chose a modern architecture and AWS Lambda and ECS because the architecture cane be fully managed and reliable.
+The cloud provider (AWS) is in charge of making sure that the code is running as it should.
+Another advantage is scalability.
+Since many files arrive in S3 at the same time, it’s very convenient to use the built-in scale algorithm.
+Lastly, in terms of architecture design, each component is a “barrier” for the data, making sure that it doesn’t go through unless it’s ready to go.